Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

 The dynamical field variables of the theory are $g_{ij}$, $\pi^{ij}$ and $N$.
 The four constraints $\mathcal{H}^i$, $\mathcal{H}$, $\phi^1$ and $\phi^2$ eliminate six functional degrees of freedom and there are three gauge degrees of freedom corresponding to the symmetry of the spatial diffeomorphisms.
 This leaves four independent physical degrees of freedom in the phase space, which corresponds to two even modes of propagation.
 There is not extra modes.

 We make some remarks on the approach we have followed for defining the theory and the way the several variables must be found.
 In the literature of field theory, the canonical formulation of a given theory is usually obtained following the Dirac procedure, which starts with a Lagrangian as input with its associated primary constraints.
 Then, to extract further constraints in the canonical version the preservation on time of the primary constraints is required, and so on.
 Our approach here is different, since the canonical action is covariant by itself with respect to the symmetry of interest.
 We have started with the canonical action, defining the nonzero part of the Hamiltonian and the constraints in a way compatible with the FDiff symmetry.
 This step is equivalent to the usual way of defining a theory by means of a Lagrangian of second (or higher) order in time derivatives.
-Defining the constraints is equivalent to introduce the dependence of the action on the Lagrange multipliers: the variation of the action with respect to the Lagrange multipliers yields the constraints.